Expression Acceleration: Seamless Parallelization of Typed High-Level Languages: Analysis and Extraction

 \subsection{Extraction}

-To make it convenient to use acceleration, an expression $\accelerate{e}$ may contain free variables in $e$.
-A naive approach to the extraction problem is to include all functions in the accelerated code.
-This is likely to include unused code which increases compilation times.
-Also, it prevents the sequential parts from performing operations that are not supported in the accelerated code.
-Our approach extracts only the functions that are required by an \tsf{accelerate} expression.
-It enables sequential parts of the input program to make use of all features available in the source language.
-It is also efficient, as it does not duplicate functions that are used in multiple \tsf{accelerate} expressions.
+We need to extract the parts of a program marked for acceleration into a separate AST.
+To make acceleration convenient, we allow an expression $\accelerate{e}$ to contain free variables.
+A naive approach to the extraction is to include all bound functions in the accelerated code.
+However, this includes more code than necessary, leading to increased compilation times.
+Also, it prevents sequential code from using features unsupported by the target accelerate backend.
+Therefore, our extraction includes only functions used in an accelerated expression.
+This enables sequential code to use all features available in the source language.
+It is also efficient as it avoids duplicating functions used in multiple accelerated expressions.

-We assume from here on that all names in a program are distinct.
-This can be achieved with a renaming pass.
-We use the term \emph{identifier} to refer to the name of a variable $x$ which is globally unique in a given program.

-The extraction consists of two steps.
-First, we rewrite accelerate bindings and apply lambda lifting to the input program $e_{\msf{in}}$.
-Second, we apply an extraction function which emits the parts of the program that are used in \tsf{accelerate} expressions.
+Extraction of accelerated expressions takes place in two steps.
+First, we rewrite accelerated bindings and apply lambda lifting to the source program.
+The second and key step is to emit the parts of the program used in accelerated expressions.
+In the extraction, we assume the names used in binding expressions (e.g., let-bindings) are unique.
+This can be achieved through a renaming pass.
+We refer to the unique name of a variable \mcoreinline{x} as an \emph{identifier}.

-Consider the example programs of Listing~\ref{lst:lamlift}.
-The input program, which makes use of an \tsf{accelerate} expression, is shown in Listing~\ref{lst:lamlift1}.
-In the first step of the accelerate extraction, we rewrite expressions $\accelerate{e}$ as an \emph{accelerate binding} \verb|a| such that \verb|let|\,\verb|a|\,\verb|=|\,$e$ \verb|in|\,\verb|a|, for an identifier \verb|a|.
-We apply lambda lifting~\cite{johnsson1985lambda}, modified to treat accelerate bindings \verb|a| as functions.
-Note that we apply type-checking on the input program prior to this step.
-The lambda lifting captures the free variables of non-function type in $e$, and adds them as parameters of \verb|a|.
-It also lifts nested bindings to the top of the program, which is required by targets that do not support nested functions, such as CUDA.
-The parameters correspond to the data that is passed to the accelerated code through the marshaling code.
+As an illustration of the extraction, consider the programs of Listing~\ref{lst:lamlift}.
+The input program, which contains an accelerated expression, is shown in Listing~\ref{lst:lamlift1}.
+In the first step of the accelerate extraction, we rewrite expressions \mcoreinline{accelerate e} as an \emph{accelerated binding} with identifier \mcoreinline{a}, such that \mcoreinline{let a = e in a}.
+We apply lambda lifting~\cite{johnsson1985lambda} modified to treat accelerated bindings \mcoreinline{a} as functions.
+The lambda lifting captures free variables of non-function type in $e$ and adds them as parameters of \mcoreinline{a}.
+Lambda lifting also lifts nested bindings to the top of the program, which is required by targets that do not support nested functions (e.g., CUDA).

-Listing~\ref{lst:lamlift2} shows the program after applying the first step of the extraction.
-In particular, note that the \tsf{accelerate} expression is replaced with an accelerate binding \verb|a|, and that the nested binding \verb|f| is lifted outside of \verb|a|.